Open-Transactions/protocol-docs/docs/OTContract.md

 A contract can be loaded if:

 * it has a valid content section;
-* it has at least one valid signature section.
+* it has at least one valid (parsable) signature section.

 ### Sections